Join us for a captivating exploration of Georgia’s capital city, Tbilisi, its rich past, and vibrant present.

-Following Nika’s presentation, Mika Tbileli, a fellow artist and collaborator, will provide an overview of Tbilisi’s architectural landscape.
-He will share details about the city’s iconic buildings and the many layers of history woven into its streets.
+Nika’s fellow artist and collaborator Mika Tbileli will provide an overview of Tbilisi’s architectural landscape, sharing details of the city’s iconic buildings and the many layers of history woven into its streets.

-This event promises to bring together art, technology, and architecture, illustrating how tradition and innovation intersect in the culturally rich and diverse city of Tbilisi.
+This event promises to bring together art, technology, and architecture, illustrating how tradition and innovation intersect in a culturally rich and diverse city.

-The lecture will be held in K262, Bowie Vernon Room, followed by a reception at the Fischer Commons Gallery, 1737 Cambridge Street, Cambridge, MA.
+The talk will be held in the Bowie Vernon Room (K262) on the 2nd floor of the Knafel Building, followed by a reception at the Fisher Family Commons on the ground floor.

 Sponsorship